ttscoff/confluence2md/README.md

 This script is designed to run on a batch HTML export from Confluence to output a folder full of Markdown files.

+This folder also contains standalone scripts for table cleanup and paragraph unwrapping.

 ## Requirements

 - Ruby 2.6+